-The second, and related, project concerns the international influences on coups and other forms of unconstitutional changes of government.
-This project focuses in particular on the way in which international actors can influence the political trajectories of post-coup regimes.
+I am also pursuing research on the international influences on coups and other forms of unconstitutional changes of government.
+This work focuses in particular on the way in which international actors have developed norms and rules that seek to constrain and punish coup leaders.
+It also seeks to assess the extent to which these international efforts influence the political trajectories of post-coup regimes.

 For a full list of publications, please refer to the Research Portal.

-- Regional Autocratic Linkages and Regime Survival’, with Alexander Schmotz, European Journal of Political Research, forthcoming.
+- Regional Autocratic Linkages and Regime Survival’, with Alexander Schmotz, European Journal of Political Research, 57 (3), 2018.

-- ‘Lowest Common Denominator Norm Institutionalization: The Anti-Coup Norm at the United Nations’, Global Governance, forthcoming.
+- ‘Lowest Common Denominator Norm Institutionalization: The Anti-Coup Norm at the United Nations’, Global Governance, 24 (2), 2018.